Will my situation be better?

-It’s worth considering how the “new normal” way of life and delivery of your course will suit you.
-Whilst we don’t know the details of how UEA will run individual courses, it is likely to be a blended approach with a mixture of small face to face learning opportunities and online learning.
+It's worth considering what the "new normal" way of life and delivery will be next year and whether they will suit you.
+As yet we do not know how EA will run individual courses, but it is likley that some teaching will remain online, with some small group learning opportunities if government restrictions allow.

 COVID-19 by itself may not be a valid reason for an appeal or repeat year.

-Similarly to an academic appeal COVID-19 in and of itself may not be reason enough for UEA to accept your application to repeat the year without additional factors specific to you.
-This is because everyone has gone through uncertainty and disruption since the lockdown in March.
+COVID-19 and associated restrictions may not be reason enough for UEA to accept your application to repeat the year without additional factors specific to you.
+This is because everyone has gone through uncertainty and disruption over the past 18 months.
 If COVID-19 is your reason for asking for the repeat of the year, you will need to explain in your extenuating circumstance form why your situation is different to others and why you have been particularly affected.

 Should I make the request now or see how I do in my reassessments?